 The basis of any skincare routine is to keep the face cleaned and properly hydrated.
 All skin types should be using moisturizer to keep their skin supple and nourished.
 Those with dry skin types, however, especially have a hard time keeping their skin in this state.

-If you find you can’t leave the house without moisturizing even in the warmer months, that full coverage foundations tends to cake on your skin, or that you face tends to crack or flake in the cooler months, you probably have dry skin.
+If you find you can’t leave the house without moisturizing even in the warmer months, that full coverage foundations tend to cake on your skin, or that your face tends to crack or flake in the cooler months, you probably have dry skin.